-\begin{itemize} \item The robots in each quadrant hold almost the same position, in other words, $r^{i_1}=r^{i_2}=r^{i_1 i_2} (i_1 \in \{1,3,5,7\}, i_2=i_1+1)$ for the system with eight robots. \item The rotational directions of the robots in each quadrant are same. \end{itemize} As a result, the error dynamics is obtained from eq. (\ref{eq:dy}) as
+\begin{itemize} \item The robots in each quadrant occupy approximately the same position; in other words, $r^{i_1}=r^{i_2}=r^{i_1 i_2} (i_1 \in \{1,3,5,7\}, i_2=i_1+1)$ for the system with eight robots. \item The rotational directions of the robots in each quadrant are the same. \end{itemize} Consequently, the error dynamics is obtained from eq. (\ref{eq:dy}) as